chocolatey/docs/input/en-us/create/functions/index.md

  * ChocolateyPackageParameters - Parameters to use with packaging, not the same as install arguments (which are passed directly to the native installer).
 Based on `--package-parameters`.
 (0.9.8.22+)
  * CHOCOLATEY_VERSION - The version of Choco you normally see.
 Use if you are 'lighting' things up based on choco version.
 (0.9.9+) - Otherwise take a dependency on the specific version you need.
- * ChocolateyForceX86 = If available and set to 'true', then user has requested 32bit version.
+ * ChocolateyForceX86 - If available and set to `true`, then user has requested 32bit version.
 (0.9.9+) - Automatically handled in built in Choco functions.
- * OS_PLATFORM - Like Windows, OSX, Linux.
+ * OS_PLATFORM - The operating system overall platform.
+Can be `Windows`, `Linux`, `Mac` or `Unknown`, although in practice it will only be `Windows` as PowerShell automation scripts are not ran on other platforms.
 (0.9.9+)
- * OS_VERSION - The version of OS, like 6.1 something something for Windows.
+ * OS_VERSION - The version of the operating system, like 6.1.x.x for Windows 7.
 (0.9.9+)
- * OS_NAME - The reported name of the OS.
+ * OS_NAME - The reported name of the operating system, like `Windows 10` or `Windows Server 2016`.
 (0.9.9+)
- * IS_PROCESSELEVATED = Is the process elevated?
+ * IS_PROCESSELEVATED - Is the process elevated?
 (0.9.9+)
- * ChocolateyToolsLocation - formerly 'ChocolateyBinRoot' ('ChocolateyBinRoot' will be removed with Chocolatey v2.0.0), this is where tools being installed outside of Chocolatey packaging will go.
+ * ChocolateyToolsLocation - formerly `ChocolateyBinRoot` (`ChocolateyBinRoot` will be removed with Chocolatey v2.0.0), this is where tools being installed outside of Chocolatey packaging will go.
 (0.9.10+)
  * ChocolateyPackageInstallLocation - Install location of the software that the package installs.
 Displayed at the end of the package install.
 (0.9.10+)

 #### Set By Options and Configuration